-If your home has a problem with the title discovered during the preparation for closing, you cannot sell it.
-Title issues have to be fully resolved before a home can be sold, and the problem is prevalent enough that 11% of closing issues revolve around title problems.
+If your home has a problem with the title discovered during the preparation for closing, you cannot sell it, so it’s very important that you learn how to resolve title issues if they are present.
+Title issues have to be fully settled before a home can be sold, and the problem is common enough that 11% of closing issues revolve around title problems.

 Title issues can surprise even the most diligent home sellers.
 Even if you think your title is clean, it may have issues that you are not fully aware of or that were hidden when you originally purchased it.

 The best way to protect yourself from an unwanted surprise is to perform a title search to clear up any issues early in the selling process.
-When you get to closing, you will not have any unexpected problems or delays.
+That way, when you get to closing, you will not have any unexpected problems or delays.